Education & Fire Safety

-In particular the person carrying out the fire risk assessment must identify and reduce the fire risk by managing fire safety procedures, taking account of those particularly at risk; fire drills, evacuation and training; means of escape, signs, notices and emergency lighting; fire protection equipment and fire door maintenance.
+In particular the person carrying out the fire risk assessment must identify and reduce the fire risk by managing fire safety procedures, taking account of those particularly at risk; fire drills, evacuation and fire training; means of escape, fire safety signs, notices, fire alarm and emergency lighting; fire extinguishers fire protection equipment and fire door inspections.

 Who is responsible?

 The person responsible for fire safety is anyone who has, to any significant degree, control of the premises (e.g. the owner and the managing agent); has control over the activities on the premises (occupier); or anyone who employs people.

 In many instances this will be a company or other organisation.
 They are responsible for the safety of people who may be legitimately, on the premises or people who are not on the premises but might be directly affected by a fire on the premises.

 In many cases, responsibility may be shared between several people but it is not the responsibility of the fire service or any other statutory body.

 One of the main factors if you decided to carry out your own fire risk assessment would be regulation & knowledge of standards.
 Do you know the latest regulations which you must adhere to whilst carrying out the assessment?
 Can you be sure the standards you are using for guidance are the latest available?
 This is one of the biggest risks when carrying out your own assessments.